Stamford Woman Writing Her Own Success Story

 “The biggest demand for technical writers is more in the networking arena and for data networking,” he said.

-Allocca said she saw the field’s potential nearly 20 years ago, but it was a long haul form there to here.
+Allocca said she saw the field’s potential nearly 20 years ago.
+It was a long haul form there to here.
 She broke into the business by starting a technical-writing department for Vital Computer Services in 1980 shortly after college.

 She left that company in 1988 and launched Essential Data in a 200-square foot cubbyhole.
 Her husband joined her within the first year.